CSS Box Alignment Module Level 3

 5.3.
 Overflow and Scroll Positions

 When the content-distribution properties are set on a scroll container with an overflowing alignment subject, rather than shifting the layout positions of its content, they instead change its initial scroll position so that the initially-visible content of the scroll container satisfies the expected alignment of the alignment subject and alignment container.
+However, the scroll-start-target property, when present, overrides the content-distribution properties in determining the initial scroll position.

 Note: The presence of scrollbars can change the size of the scroll container’s content box, and thus the size of the alignment container and/or alignment subject.